 High-Skill Immigration, Innovation, and Creative Destruction

-Economists have identified product entry and exit as a key mechanism through which innovation translates into economic growth.
-In this paper we document how high-skill immigration, under the H-1B visa program, affects product reallocation (entry and exit) at the firm level.
-We create a new dataset by matching data on H-1B Labor Condition Applications (LCAs) to the retail scanner data on products and Compustat data on firm characteristics.
-We first document that H-1B certification is associated with higher product reallocation, which in turn is associated with revenue growth.
-Our results shed light on new channels of innovation by high-skill immigrants and the ensuing consequences for the US economy.
+Economists have identified product entry and exit as a primary channel through which innovation impacts economic growth.
+In this paper, we document how high-skill immigration affects product reallocation (entry and exit) at the firm level.
+Using data on H-1B Labor Condition Applications (LCAs) matched to retail scanner data on products and Compustat data on firm characteristics, we find that H-1B certification is associated with higher product reallocation and revenue growth.
+A ten percent increase in the share of H-1B workers is associated with a two percent increase in product reallocation rates – our measure of innovation.
+These results shed light on the economic consequences of innovation by high-skill immigrant to the United States.

 Suggested Citation: Suggested Citation